CoderAg21/E-cell/README.md

 the colour of that cell will be changed first which you clicked first and then second and so on...(Ascending order)..
 So, this can also be played as a game of memory i.e; how you strongly remember the steps you had taken in a sequence manner..

-🌟The secoond page of website coontaains tthe basic information of the developer in a themed  way..
+🌟The second page of website coontaains tthe basic information of the developer in a themed  way..

-🌟By clicking on Home page-> Redirected to the main page

-🌟By clicking on Grid button -> Redirected to the second  page

-🌟By clickng on Linkedin Button -> Redirected to the user linkedin profile